 -

-Who it’s for: This one is for the big leagues, global companies that need the highest level of security, governance, and support available.
+Who it's for: This is the top-tier choice for global companies that need the highest level of security, governance, and support available in the ecosystem.

 -

-Key features: The Enterprise plan is the whole package.
-It includes everything in Premium and adds several top-tier features.
-You get unlimited automation, the ability to run multiple, separate Jira sites for different departments, and access to Atlassian Analytics and Data Lake for deep insights across all your Atlassian tools.
-It also comes bundled with Atlassian Guard for security features like Single Sign-On (SSO).
+Key features: The Enterprise plan is a comprehensive package.
+It includes everything in Premium plus several enterprise-grade features.
+You get unlimited automation, the ability to run multiple, separate Jira sites for different departments, and access to Atlassian Analytics for deep insights.
+It also comes bundled with Atlassian Guard for advanced security like Single Sign-On (SSO).
 To top it all off, you get a 99.95% uptime SLA and 24/7 dedicated support from their senior team.

 The Atlassian Marketplace and its impact on Jira pricing

-One of Jira’s biggest strengths is its customizability, which often comes from the Atlassian Marketplace.
-It’s like an app store for Jira, with thousands of apps that add functionality for things like time tracking, advanced reporting, or connecting to your CRM.
-While some apps are free, many of the best ones have their own per-user monthly fee.
-This can add up quickly and significantly increase your total cost.
+One of Jira’s greatest strengths is its massive ecosystem, accessible via the Atlassian Marketplace.
+It's an app store for Jira with thousands of apps that add functionality for time tracking, advanced reporting, or CRM integrations.
+Many of these apps have their own per-user monthly fees, allowing you to pay for exactly the extra features you need.

-How different products affect your total Jira pricing
+How different products work together for Jira pricing

-Another thing that trips people up is that Atlassian’s products are priced separately.
-Jira Software, which is built for development teams, is priced per user.
-But Jira Service Management, built for IT and support teams, is priced per agent.
+Atlassian’s products are modular, which is great for ensuring you only pay for the tools you use.
+Jira Software is built for development teams and priced per user.
+Jira Service Management is built for IT and support and is priced per agent.

 Jira pricing plans at a glance

-To make it a little easier to compare, here’s a quick summary of the key differences between the Jira Cloud plans.
+To help you compare your options, here's a summary of the key differences between the Jira Cloud plans for 2026.

-For any large organizations still looking at a self-hosted option, Jira Data Center pricing begins at $51,000 a year for 500 users of Jira Software.
+For organizations choosing the self-hosted path, Jira Data Center pricing begins at $51,000 a year for 500 users, offering a stable and robust platform for large-scale needs.

 Choosing the right Jira pricing plan for you

-At the end of the day, Jira’s pricing is built to grow with your company.
-The Free plan is a great way for small teams to get started, the Standard plan has everything most growing businesses need, and the Premium and Enterprise tiers offer the muscle and security that large organizations require.
+At the end of the day, Jira's pricing is designed to grow with your company.
+The Free plan is a wonderful way for small teams to experience the platform, the Standard plan provides the essential controls for most growing businesses, and the Premium and Enterprise tiers offer the advanced muscle and security that global organizations require.

 Frequently asked questions

-Jira Cloud pricing is typically per user, per month, and is managed by Atlassian.
-Data Center, however, is a self-hosted version with a significant annual fee based on user tiers, requiring you to manage your own servers.
+Jira Cloud pricing is typically per user, per month, and is managed by Atlassian for maximum convenience.
+Data Center is a robust self-hosted version with annual fees based on user tiers, designed for organizations that want to manage their own server environments.

-The Free Jira pricing plan is limited to 10 users, 2 GB of storage, and 100 automation runs per month.
-It also lacks advanced permissions and offers support only through the Atlassian Community forum.
+The Free Jira pricing plan is a great starting point for teams of up to 10 users.
+It includes 2 GB of storage, 100 automation runs per month, and essential project management tools, with support available through the helpful Atlassian Community forum.

-Yes, hidden costs often arise from Atlassian Marketplace apps, which usually have their own per-user monthly fees.
-Different Atlassian products like Jira Software and Jira Service Management are also priced separately, and platform-level add-ons can incur extra charges.
+Yes, you can customize your setup with Atlassian Marketplace apps, which often have their own per-user monthly fees.
+Different Atlassian products like Jira Software and Jira Service Management are also priced separately to allow teams to choose the specific tools they need.

 Jira pricing scales with your team by offering higher user limits and more advanced features across its paid plans.
-You should consider upgrading when you reach the limits of your current plan regarding users, storage, or automation, or if you need advanced features like multi-project roadmaps or enhanced support.
+You should consider upgrading when you want to expand your user base, storage, or automation capabilities, or if you need advanced features like multi-project roadmaps or enhanced support.

-No, the Jira pricing models for Jira Software and Jira Service Management are different.
-Jira Software is typically priced per user, while Jira Service Management is priced per agent, meaning costs can accumulate if team members require access to both.
+The Jira pricing models for Jira Software and Jira Service Management are different to reflect their specific use cases.
+Jira Software is typically priced per user, while Jira Service Management is priced per agent, allowing you to tailor your investment based on your team's role.

-The Free and Standard plans don’t offer an uptime SLA, with support limited to community or local business hours.
-Premium includes a 99.9% uptime SLA and 24/7 Premium Support, while Enterprise offers a 99.95% SLA and dedicated 24/7 Enterprise support.
+The Free and Standard plans offer community support and local business hour support respectively.
+Premium includes a 99.9% uptime SLA and 24/7 Premium Support, while Enterprise offers a 99.95% SLA and dedicated 24/7 Enterprise support for maximum reliability.